eikrt/configurations/scripts/README.md

 ## BATTERY

-shows battery information
+Shows battery information

 ## BR

-finds screen devices and sets brightness from parameter
+Finds screen devices and sets brightness from parameter

 ## HW

-copies whatsapp downloads from Downloads directory, moves them and bakes a pdf from them. sends images to trash afterwards
+Copies **Whatsapp** downloads from *Downloads* directory, moves them and bakes a ```pdf``` from them. sends images to trash afterwards

 ## PULLALL